aaronbloomfield/ccc/hws/dex/index.md

 - [dApp introduction](../dappintro/index.html) ([md](../dappintro/index.md))
 - [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md))

-Note that this assignment requires that your [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment is working properly.
+You are expected to use your TokenCC code from the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment.
 If you did not get it working properly, then contact us.
-You are expected to use your TokenCC code from the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment.
 You have to make a small modification to your TokenCC.sol file and then re-deploy it; however, you may find that you have to re-deploy it many times as you are testing your DEX.
 Be sure to save the contract address of the final deployment that you will use when you submit the assignment.

 You will also need to be familiar with the [Ethereum slide set](../../slides/ethereum.html#/), the [Solidity slide set](../../slides/solidity.html#/), the [Tokens slide set](../../slides/tokens.html#/), and the [Blockchain Applications](../../slides/applications.html) slide set.
 The last one is most relevant, as it discusses how a DEX works.